 The purpose of this kind of split budgeting is to get into the habit of reserving money for specific things.
-There’s probably not a single person reading this that hasn’t accidentally overspent and needed help at some point in their lives to cover necessary expenses.
+There’s probably not a single person reading this that hasn’t accidentally overspent and needed help to cover necessary expenses at some point in their lives.
 But learning that balance early can go a long way towards reducing those instances and ensure better financial practices in the future.

 Understand how income and expenses work

 For many people, it takes moving out and going it alone to understand the full extent of the UK’s income and expenses system – which can come as a nasty shock to many.
 Teenagers earning cash of their own for the first time will soon learn that what’s written in your contract isn’t actually what you receive each month – but before they reach that realisation, it’s easy to overspend or misunderstand what you’ll actually be getting.